How Does It Work?

 But What About Lessons?

 Academic lessons will always be available for those children who choose to commit to and attend them.
 Students may work with other students and staff to organize classes pertaining to their interests, as well as field trips, speakers, and workshops.
-In addition, students will always be welcomed to participate in (or organize their own) arts, drama, woodworking, and music classes… whatever else they can dream up!
+In addition, students will always be welcomed to participate in (or organize their own) arts, drama, woodworking, and music classes… and whatever else they can dream up!

 There will never be any grades, homework, assignments, or “gold stars” given at Cedar Hill.
 We firmly believe that learning should be intrinsic; to force learning on someone goes against the very nature of our community.
 The freedom to choose to learn is one of the greatest liberties we can give our children.
 See Peter Gray’s 7 Sins of Forced Education.